crcdng/hen-timeline/timeline.md

 The domain hicetnunc.xyz is reactivated.

 ### February 2, 2022
 The independent HEN community relaunches under its new brand 'Teia' (meaning 'web' in Portuguese).
 The name was proposed by artist [@globpoderoso](https://twitter.com/globpoderoso) and decided on by the community in two rounds of voting after intense discussions.
-The rebranding includes the HEN fork https://teia.art/, the Twitter account https://twitter.com/TeiaCommunity, the blog https://blog.teia.art/, the community-run Discord https://discord.gg/C2dD9kxfkJ, the discussion board https://discourse.hencommunity.quest/,  and the Github account https://github.com/teia-community.
-A launch announcement can be found [here](https://hencommunity.quest/blog/teia-art-launch-announcement).
+The rebranding includes the HEN fork [teia.art](https://teia.art/), the Twitter account [@TeiaCommunity](https://twitter.com/TeiaCommunity), the [blog.teia.art](https://blog.teia.art/), the community-run [Discord](https://discord.gg/C2dD9kxfkJ), a discussion board, and the [Teia community Github account](https://github.com/teia-community).
+The launch announcement can be found [here](https://hencommunity.quest/blog/teia-art-launch-announcement).

 ### March 1, 2022
 ![](assets/20210301.png)